yk-tanigawa/yk-tanigawa.github.io/_publications/preprint-2025-03-18-bipolar-epigenomics.md

 ---
 <!-- ispublishedpreprint: "True" -->

-In this study led by Lei Hou, we report systematic integration epigenomics data in bipolar disorders.
+In this study led by Lei Hou, we report systematic integration of epigenomics data in bipolar disorders.